 Step 2: Train

 - If you decide to train entirely online, you can still volunteer as long as you pass certification, get familiar with Ohio/Kentucky/Indiana taxes, and familiarize yourself with Taxslayer software.
 Please follow all steps below; use IRS LinkandLearn as your training curriculum.
-You should complete at least three sample tax returns (for the certification test) using the Taxslayer practice lab, so that you get experience using the Taxslayer software before you arrive at a tax site.
-Links for many useful online resources are listed here.
+Links for many useful online resources are listed HERE.

 - Get your training and testing materials: Training materials are available at our training classes, can be downloaded online or picked up during business hours at the United Way, 2400 Reading Road, Cincinnati.

 - Create your IRS certification test user account at “Link and Learn” under Certification Tests.

 - Volunteer Standards of Conduct Test: The Volunteer Standards of Conduct (VSOC) Exam is a prerequisite to all other courses.
 This information is mandatory for all VITA volunteers, and you may not proceed to any other exams until you pass this one.
 There are 10 questions.
 To take the VSOC Test:

 – Review either our Volunteer Standards of Conduct Summary or the more indepth IRS information.

 – Log in to your account at the IRS IRS’ training and certification site, called “Link and Learn”

 – In the first column, under the heading “Course name,” click on the link for Volunteer Standards of Conduct – Exam.
 This opens a description dialog box.